ebuyakin/maichat/docs/new_message_workflow.md

 ### 5.3 User Abort
 Not implemented in M6 (no abort path).
 Esc retains its existing mode behavior only.

-### 5.4 Edit & Resend (Replaces Retry)
+### 5.4 Re-ask (Error Pair; No Branching)
-1. Available for pairs in states: `complete` (refinement) or `error`.
+1. Available for pairs in state: `error`.
-2. Action `e` transforms userText into inline editable area (assistant part hidden during edit; previous assistant text discarded once resend starts).
+2. Action `e` (VIEW mode) copies the error pair's userText into the bottom input (no inline editor in history).
-3. On submit (Enter / Ctrl+Enter): lifecycleState → `sending`; assistant part removed; send uses current visible context + edited user text.
+3. On Send: the old error pair is deleted; a new pair is created at the end with the current timestamp/id, inheriting topic/model; the request uses the current visible context (WYSIWYG).
-4. Success: assistant response added; history remains single concise pair.
+4. Success: assistant response arrives for the new pair; chronology remains honest (no rewrites/branching).
-5. Delete (`x`): removes pair (confirmation if existing assistant text).
+5. Delete (`d` in VIEW): removes the focused error pair (no confirm needed for error-only pairs).

 ### 5.5 User Edits Filter During In-Flight Send
 - In-flight request is *not* affected; context already snapped.